YashikaParanjothi/Turtle-Graphics/README.md

 # Turtle-Graphics

-Turtle Graphics, using Turtle library in Python, to generate recursive patterns and fractal trees and providing a user defined application to execute the patterns using tkinter which implements GUI features in the application.
+Turtle Graphics, uses the Turtle library in Python, to generate recursive patterns and fractal trees and provides a user defined application to execute the patterns using tkinter which implements GUI features in the application.